ruricolist/kiln/README.md

 ## Writing package scripts

-Package scripts are subsytems of package-inferred systems.
+“Package scripts” are subsytems of package-inferred systems; their packages must define a `main` function.

-Kiln has a way (the Kiln “path,” discussed below) to tell which systems should be exposed as scripts.
-Kiln will dispatch to those scripts, through subcommands or multicalls, by calling their interned `main` function with a list of command-line arguments.
+Kiln has a way (`KILN_PATH_SYSTEMS`, discussed below) to tell which systems should have their subsystems exposed as scripts.
+Kiln will dispatch to those subsystem’s packages’ scripts, through subcommands or multicalls, by calling their interned `main` function with the list of command-line arguments.

+### `KILN_PATH_SYSTEMS`

 There is an internal “path” defining which systems to check for scripts.
-The first system on the path is always `local-scripts`, so defining a file at `~/common-lisp/local-scripts/myscript.lisp` or `~/quicklisp/local-projects/local-scripts/myscript.lisp` implicitly makes `myscript` accessible with Kiln, either as subcommands of the Kiln executable (so `$ kiln myscript`) or through multicall.
+The highest-priority system on the path is always `local-scripts`, so defining a file at `~/common-lisp/local-scripts/myscript.lisp` or `~/quicklisp/local-projects/local-scripts/myscript.lisp` implicitly makes `myscript` accessible with Kiln, either as subcommands of the Kiln executable (so `$ kiln myscript`) or through multicall.
+The lowest-priority system is Kiln itself.
+In between are the systems in the (colon-separated) `KILN_PATH_SYSTEMS` environment variable.

-### Kiln path

-Kiln always looks in `local-scripts` first, but other systems to search can be added via a `KILN_PATH_SYSTEMS` environment variable, with `PATH`-like behavior.
+For example, if you set `KILN_PATH_SYSTEMS` to `my-fancy-scripts:scripts-i-found-somewhere`, and you attempt to invoke a script named `my-script`, Kiln will look in the following subsystems:

+1. `local-scripts/my-script`
+1. `my-fancy-scripts/my-script`
+1. `scripts-i-found-somewhere/my-script`
+1. `kiln/scripts/my-script` (built-in scripts)

 ## Kiln environment